RishiNandha/Open-Arignan/README.md

 #### Topic Grouping and Segmentation

-Grouping of files into a single markdown or segmentation of a single file into multiple markdowns is decided by the main LLM (Qwen 3 by default).
-The decisions are mostly driven by semantics, but there is also a `max_md_length` for assisting the decision.
+Grouping of files into a single markdown or segmentation of a single file into multiple markdowns is currently decided by local heuristics, with `max_md_length` assisting the decision.
+The architecture is still intended to be LLM-guided at this boundary.

 **Grouping:**